Ortho-K, the Safe Way to Sleep in Contact Lenses

 When a Child with Ortho-K Sleeps Safely, Parents Sleep Soundly

-Ortho-k utilizes rigid gas permeable lenses that allow oxygen to reach your child’s eyes so that the eyes remain healthy.
+Ortho-k utilises rigid gas permeable lenses that allow oxygen to reach your child’s eyes so that the eyes remain healthy.
 Ortho-k lenses safely and effectively work while your child sleeps, temporarily providing clear vision during your child’s waking hours, and slowing the progression of myopia.

 As long as your child handles the lenses according to the instructions of and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.